ami-jewel/ami-jewel/README.md

 # Hi there!
 Welcome to My GitHub Profile
 ## My name is Kamrul Ahsan.
 I'm from Comilla, Bangladesh.
-I am working as a System Administrator.
+I am working as a System Administrator
 - I’m working on ...Linux
 - I’m interested in learning new things
 - I’m currently learning ...Machine Learning